The Breastfeeding House-Expert lactation support in San Antonio!

 Our Affliations

-Breastfeeding Housecalls adheres firmly to the World Health Organization's Code of Marketing of Breastmilk Substitutes and only participates in activities or conducts business with organizations who are free of ties from manufacturers of artificial baby milk (infant formula).
+and only participates in activities or conducts business with organizations that are free from financial ties from manufacturers of artificial baby milk (infant formula or other breastmilk replacements).

-Website and all content © 2022
+Website and all content © 2024

 Breastfeeding Housecalls & Lactation Clinic LLC

-Breastfeeding Housecalls will take legal action against any person, company or organization who/that takes or uses as theirs any content or original concept from this website.
+against any person, company or organization who/that takes or uses as theirs

 Breastfeeding Housecalls, LLC's Privacy Practices

-Photos used under Creative Commons from x1klima, symphony of love, xddorox
+Photos from x1klima, symphony of love, xddorox

 • Home